casmbu/social_discord/README.txt

 INSTALLATION
 ------------

  * Install the dependencies: Social API and Social Auth.
+Currently version 2.0-beta5

  * Install as you would normally install a contributed Drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-8